-The Canadian Language Benchmarks (CLB) define 12 levels of proficiency in four primary language skills: listening, speaking, reading, and writing.
-In Canada, the CLB is used to describe the linguistic abilities of those learning English.
-You will be given a different benchmark for each language skill, which will show how well you can operate in that language skill.
+The Canadian Language Benchmarks (CLB) defines 12 levels of proficiency in four primary language skills: listening, speaking, reading, and writing.
+In Canada, the CLB describes the linguistic abilities of those learning English.
+You will be given a different benchmark for each language skill, showing how well you can operate in that language skill.

 The CLB is divided into three phases.
 Stage I focuses on fundamental linguistic skills (benchmarks 1 to 4).
 Stage II focuses on intermediate language skills (benchmarks 5 to 8).
 Finally, Stage III focuses on advanced language skills (benchmarks 9 to 12).

-How do I convert my result from IELTS/CELPIP to CLB?
+How Do I Convert my IELTS/CELPIP/PTE Result to CLB?

 Preparing For Your Language Test

-One of the most asked questions with English language tests is whether they are easy, and this generally depends on preparation.
+One of the most asked questions with English language tests is whether they are easy, which generally depends on preparation.
 Whether English is your first language or not, you should always prepare for your language test.

-One of the biggest reasons why even native English speakers fail the test is being unsure how to answer the questions and not understanding the system these English tests use to find out your language proficiency.
+One of the biggest reasons why even native English speakers fail the test is being unsure how to answer the questions and not understanding the system these English tests use to determine your language proficiency.

-Both CELPIP and IELTS have practice tests you can look for, although these may not be entire tests, as well as Youtube videos that guide you through answering the questions.
+CELPIP, IELTS, and PTE have practice tests you can look for, although these may not be entire tests, as well as YouTube videos guiding you through answering the questions.

-The best thing for you to do is to do a preparation course that’ll not only guide you through what the test will be like but prepare you for every section.
-Test-taking is a skill that can always be improved.
+The best thing for you is to do a preparation course to guide you through the test and prepare you for every section.
+Test-taking is a skill that you can continuously improve.

-Here at CanadianVisa.org, we offer a course that will ensure you are adequately prepared to take your test and boost your chances of getting the points you want.
+Here at CanadianVisa.org, we offer an IELTS preparation course to ensure you adequately prepare for your test and boost your chances of getting the points you want.